-Review of fundamentals, study of quadratic equations, solution of systems of linear equations, and other topics.
+A study of functions, their graphs, and their applications.
+Topics include absolute value, quadratic, polynomial, rational, logarithmic, and exponential function; systems of equations; and matrices.
 Prerequisite: ASKL 1013 or official placement.
 Fall, Spring.

 1013.
 Trigonometry.

 Solution of triangles, identities, and equations.
 Study of graphs.
 Prerequisite: ASKL 1013 or official placement.
 Spring of even-numbered years.